SeismicSource/sourcespec/docs/theoretical_background.rst

 ==============

-The Fourier spectrum of the S-wave displacement in far field can be modelled as the product of a source term (Brune model) and a propagation term (geometric and anelastic attenuation of body waves):
+The Fourier spectrum of the S-wave displacement in far field can be modelled as the product of a source term :cite:p:`Brune1970` and a propagation term (geometric and anelastic attenuation of body waves):

 .. math::